Ynyesto/ynyesto/README.md

 ### Hackathons

+#### Vottun & Dextools hackathon

+The weekend of January 27th to 28th, I participated in the [hackathon](https://vottun.com/hackathon/) organized by Vottun and Dextools and sponsored by Rootstock.
+My team and I came up a dApp for automatized DCA Bitcoin purchases and **won the first prize**.
+Make sure to check out the [repo](https://github.com/arynyestos/VottunDextoolsHackathon)!

+#### Constellation Chainlink hackathon

+From the 8th of November to the 10th of December of 2023 I participated in the Constellation Chainlink Hackathon.
+This one was much longer and my team and I had time to develop a much more complex project.
+Check out the project's [GitHub repo](https://github.com/CarlosAlegreUr/Constellation-ChainlinkHackathon-2023) and take a look at the [Devpost page](https://devpost.com/software/prompt-fighters) as well!

 #### Block & Change hackathon

 In October 2023 I participated in a hackathon organized by Block & Change.
 My team and I worked tirelessly for almost 48 hours with very little sleep, but it payed off, we *won the prize for best social innovation*.
 Please find [here](https://github.com/arynyestos/BlockChangeHackathon) the repo with the code we developed that weekend.

-#### Constellation Chainlink hackathon

-From the 8th of November to the 10th of December of 2023 I participated in the Constellation Chainlink Hackathon.
-This one was much longer and my team and I had time to develop a much more complex project.
-Check out the project's [GitHub repo](https://github.com/CarlosAlegreUr/Constellation-ChainlinkHackathon-2023) and take a look at the [Devpost page](https://devpost.com/software/prompt-fighters) as well!

-#### Vottun & Dextools hackathon

-The weekend of January 27th to 28th, I participated in the [hackathon](https://vottun.com/hackathon/) organized by Vottun and Dextools and sponsored by Rootstock.
-My team and I came up a dApp for automatized DCA Bitcoin purchases and **won the first prize**.
-Make sure to check out the [repo](https://github.com/arynyestos/VottunDextoolsHackathon)!

 ### Recruitment challenges

 Below are the repos corresponding to challenges I solved to prove my skills in selection processes.

+#### TruWeb3 ERC20 Cross Chain Mirror
+This was a task I got from David, the CTO of [TruWeb3](https://truweb3.co/) who challenged me to make this [ERC20 Cross Chain Mirror](https://github.com/arynyestos/ERC20CrossChainMirror) contract following TDD methodology.
+I completed it successfully using Chainlink's CCIP!

 #### FilmChain SC verification
 This was a challenge to check my capability for a possible collaboration with the [FilmChain](https://filmchain.xyz/) project, which I completed with solvency.
 Check out the [repo](https://github.com/arynyestos/FilmChainSCVerification)'s README explaining how I did it!

-#### TruWeb3 ERC20 Cross Chain Mirror
-Similarly, the guys at [TruWeb3](https://truweb3.co/) challenged me to make this [ERC20 Cross Chain Mirror](https://github.com/arynyestos/ERC20CrossChainMirror) contract following TDD methodology and I completed that as well!

 ### Freelance projects
 #### FilmChain vesting